Orland Hills, IL: A Hidden Gem in Chicago’s South Suburbs for Real Estate Growth

 Orland Hills, Illinois, a vibrant village in Cook County, is a standout in Chicago’s south suburbs, offering a perfect blend of suburban charm, modern amenities, and strong community spirit.
 With a population of approximately 6,388 in 2025, Orland Hills—located just 30 miles southwest of downtown Chicago—boasts a tight-knit, family-friendly atmosphere, top-rated schools, and a robust real estate market.
 Known for its scenic Lake Ashbourne and Lake Lorin, as well as its well-maintained parks like Kelly Park, the village (incorporated in 1961 as Westhaven and renamed in 1986) is thriving without the need for revitalization.
 This article dives into Orland Hills’ dynamic real estate landscape, highlighting its appeal for homebuyers and investors seeking value and stability in 2025.

 Orland Hills’ real estate market is flourishing, characterized as a strong seller’s market in December 2024.
-The median home sale price reached $315,000, up 12.5% from the previous year, with a median price per square foot of $219, according to recent data.
-Homes move quickly, with an average listing age of just 8 days, a 51% decrease from the prior year, reflecting high demand.
+The median home sale price reached $315,000, up 12.5% from the previous year, with a median price per square foot of $219.
+Homes move quickly, with an average listing age of just 8 days, reflecting high demand.
 In April 2025, 15 homes were listed for sale, a 58.3% increase in inventory from March, with a median list price of $312,500.
 Notably, 66.7% of homes sold below asking price last month, offering negotiation opportunities for buyers.

 The village’s housing options cater to diverse needs, from single-family homes to condos and townhomes.
-For instance, a 3-bedroom, 2-bath ranch in the Pepperwood subdivision, featuring granite countertops, stainless steel appliances, and a new bay window, is listed around $335,000.
-Condos in Liberty Square, such as a 2-bedroom unit with a fireplace and private balcony, start at $225,000.
-Larger properties, like a 4-bedroom, 2.5-bath Forester model with 2,800 square feet and a high-ceiling basement, are available around $459,900.
-The average annual property tax of $5,123 remains competitive, especially compared to nearby Orland Park ($367,971 median home price) or Tinley Park ($350,000).
+For instance, a 3-bedroom, 2-bath ranch in the Pepperwood subdivision featuring granite countertops, stainless steel appliances, and a new bay window is listed around $335,000.
+Condos in Liberty Square, such as a 2-bedroom unit with a fireplace and private balcony, start around $225,000.
+Larger properties like a 4-bedroom, 2.5-bath Forester model with 2,800 square feet and a high-ceiling basement are available around $459,900.
+The average annual property tax of $5,123 remains competitive compared to nearby suburbs.

 A Thriving Community with Strong Appeal

-Orland Hills is a well-established community that continues to shine, thanks to its strategic location and exceptional quality of life.
-Positioned between Orland Park and Tinley Park, the village offers easy access to I-80 and I-294, making downtown Chicago a 40-minute drive or a quick Metra ride via Tinley Park’s 80th Avenue or Rock Island stations.
-Residents enjoy proximity to Orland Square Mall, a regional shopping hub with anchors like Macy’s and JCPenney, and a variety of dining options along 159th Street, including local favorites like Buca di Beppo and The Creamery.
+Orland Hills is a well-established community that continues to shine thanks to its strategic location and exceptional quality of life.
+Positioned between Orland Park and Tinley Park, the village offers easy access to I-80 and I-294, making downtown Chicago about a 40-minute drive or a quick Metra ride via Tinley Park stations.
+Residents enjoy proximity to Orland Square Mall and a variety of dining options along 159th Street.

-Education is a cornerstone of Orland Hills’ appeal.
-The village is served by Community Consolidated School District 135, with schools like Meadow Ridge Elementary earning high ratings for academic excellence.
-Victor J. Andrew High School in nearby Tinley Park, part of Consolidated High School District 230, is praised for its strong programs and extracurriculars, making Orland Hills a top choice for families.
-With a median household income of $118,281, well above the national average, and low crime rates, the village offers stability and opportunity.
+Education is another major advantage.
+The village is served by Community Consolidated School District 135, with schools such as Meadow Ridge Elementary earning strong academic ratings.
+Victor J. Andrew High School in nearby Tinley Park is well known for its academics and extracurricular programs, making Orland Hills a popular choice for families.

 Why Buy in Orland Hills?

 Orland Hills is a prime destination for homebuyers and investors due to its affordability, modern homes, and strong market momentum.
-Homes often feature upgrades like new roofs, hardwood floors, and energy-efficient appliances, providing move-in-ready options at competitive prices.
-For example, a recently updated 3-bedroom split-level with a finished basement and new HVAC is listed for $349,900, offering excellent value.
-Investors may find opportunities in the rental market, as 21% of homes are rented, with properties like townhomes in the Westhaven subdivision allowing pets and rentals, appealing to young professionals and families alike.
+Homes often feature upgrades such as new roofs, hardwood floors, and energy-efficient appliances.
+For example, a recently updated 3-bedroom split-level with a finished basement and new HVAC is listed around $349,900.

 Challenges and Considerations

-While Orland Hills’ market is strong, buyers should act quickly due to the competitive 8-day average listing time.
-Some older homes, particularly 1980s-era ranches, may require minor updates, though many have been renovated with modern finishes.
-The village’s smaller size means limited nightlife within its borders, but nearby Tinley Park and Orland Park offer ample entertainment, from concerts at the Hollywood Casino Amphitheatre to dining at Lou Malnati’s Pizzeria.
+While Orland Hills’ market is strong, buyers should act quickly due to the competitive average listing time.
+Some older homes may require minor updates, though many have already been renovated with modern finishes.
+The village itself has limited nightlife, but nearby Tinley Park and Orland Park offer plenty of entertainment options.

 Conclusion